MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/webservices/dynamics-error-codes.md

 ---
 title: Troubleshooting REST API/OData calls
 description: Learn about how to troubleshoot Business Central web service errors of types REST API or OData.
-documentationcenter: ''
 author: SusanneWindfeldPedersen
 ms.topic: article
 ms.devlang: al
-ms.date: 04/01/2021
+ms.date: 02/06/2024
 ms.author: solsen
 ---

 # Troubleshooting REST API/OData calls

-When troubleshooting failed REST API/OData calls, you have a number of tools/techniques available:
+When troubleshooting failed REST API/OData calls, you have many tools/techniques available to you:

-- telemetry
+- Telemetry
 - HTTP status codes
 - OData error codes
-- the AL debugger
+- AL debugger

 ## Troubleshoot failed REST API/OData calls with telemetry

 [!INCLUDE [prod_short](../includes/prod_short.md)] telemetry on REST API/OData web service calls have two important dimensions to troubleshoot failed web service calls: *httpStatusCode* and *failureReason*.
 The *httpStatusCode* dimension stores the HTTP return code provided by the [!INCLUDE[prod_short](../includes/prod_short.md)] server.
-The *failureReason* dimension stores the exception types described above.
-These dimensions are not available in telemetry for SOAP calls.
+The *failureReason* dimension stores the exception types described earlier.
+These dimensions aren't available in telemetry for SOAP calls.

 > [!TIP]
-> The custom dimension *category* hold information about the type of endpoint (REST API, OData, or SOAP) being called.
+> The custom dimension *category* holds information about the type of endpoint (REST API, OData, or SOAP) being called.

 For more information about web services telemetry (including KQL code samples), see [Analyzing Incoming Web Services Request Telemetry](../administration/telemetry-webservices-trace.md).

 ## Troubleshoot failed REST API/OData calls with HTTP status codes

 When you call a web service endpoint, either a [!INCLUDE[prod_short](../includes/prod_short.md)] REST API or an OData-enabled page/query/codeunit, you get an HTTP status code as part of the response.
 All HTTP status codes that start with 4 (sometimes also written 4xx) are classified as client errors, and it's your responsibility to react on these errors and fix them in your code.

 [!INCLUDE[on-prem-ws-off-405-note](../includes/include-on-prem-ws-off-405-note.md)]